 CARE Ambulance employs Emergency Medical Technicians, Registered Nurses, Respiratory Therapists and Dispatchers.
 The selection process to bring employees into the organization is focused on recruiting individuals who are "service oriented".
 The company believes that the most important asset that any organization has is its employees.
 Care Ambulance invests heavily in the initial and ongoing training of all employees.
 Employee retention is a high priority and this is accomplished by treating employees as valued partners in caring.
 To apply online, click here.

-EMT RECRUITMENT OPEN HOUSE
+EMT RECRUITMENT PRESENTATION

 HOW DO I SCHEDULE A RIDE-A-LONG?